REMEMBER US IN YOUR WILL

-By remembering Children’s Aid Foundation of Canada in your will, your generosity will provide kids who have experienced unimaginable trauma, abuse, and neglect with the supports they need to remove barriers and help them achieve their unlimited potential.
+By remembering Children’s Aid Foundation of Canada in your will, your generosity will provide generations of children and youth who have experienced trauma, abuse, and neglect with the supports they need to help them achieve their greatest potential.

 Start building your legacy

-For more information about leaving a gift in your will, please contact Jane Durno at 416.923.0924 x232 or email@example.com
+For more information about leaving a gift in your will, please contact Jane Durno at (416) 923-0924 x232 or email@example.com

 Your bequest will lessen your estate’s taxes upon your passing, which will leave more of your estate to be shared by your beneficiaries.
 Your estate will receive a tax receipt for the amount of your gift and has the potential to reduce taxes in the final return by up to 100% of your income in the year of death.

-Additionally, a tax receipt for the value of your bequest will also assist in offsetting any tax on capital gains your estate may have from capital assets such as real estate or securities if these assets have increased in value during your lifetime.
+Additionally, a tax receipt for the value of your bequest will assist in offsetting any tax on capital gains that your estate may have from capital assets such as real estate or securities if these assets have increased in value during your lifetime.

-- Please contact Jane Durno (416.923.0924 x232 or firstname.lastname@example.org) if you or your advisors have any specific questions.
+- Please contact Jane Durno (416.923.0924 x232 or firstname.lastname@example.org) if you or your advisor(s) have any specific questions.

-Specific bequest – A gift in a will that is of a certain amount of money, a piece of property, securities, or other assets.
+Specific bequest: A gift in a will that is of a certain amount of money, a piece of property, securities or other assets.

 Sample wording: “I give to Children’s Aid Foundation of Canada (Charitable Registration No. 108076480-RR0001) currently of 25 Spadina Road, Toronto, Ontario, M5R 2S9, the sum of $____ to be used at the discretion of the organization.”